-You are billed the flat rate for each hour that the collection exists, regardless of usage or if the collection is active for less than an hour.
+You’re billed the flat rate for each hour the container exists, regardless of usage or if the container is active for less than an hour.

 For example, if you create a container and delete it five minutes later, your bill will reflect a charge for one unit hour.

 For instance, if you increase provisioned throughput at 09:30 from 400 RU/s to 1,000 RU/s and then lower provisioned throughput at 10:45 back to 400 RU/s, you will be charged for two hours of 1,000 RU/s.

-You can scale up or scale down the number of request units for each collection within your Azure Cosmos DB account by using the Azure Portal, one of the supported SDKs or the REST API.
+You can scale up or scale down the number of Request Units for each container within your Azure Cosmos DB account by using the Azure Portal, one of the supported SDKs or the REST API.